maciejpedzich/website/content/blog/hello-again-world.md

 ## Q4 2025 and beyond - expressing myself more

 I hope to allocate more time towards working on my personal projects and this blog.
-The former will see a mix of me experimenting more with Python and the dataviz side of things, as well as revisiting some of my already released apps that I believe deserve more love.
+The former will see a mix of me experimenting more with Python and the datavis side of things, as well as revisiting some of my already released apps that I believe deserve more love.

 The latter will see an introduction of a monthly series that's going to run at least until January 2026: mood report with both a statistical and IRL summary of the last 4 weeks.
 I'll also include a technical writeup on the mood spreadsheet itself, because it got me to write some rather interesting formulas as a fun little challenge.